 The Wabash Moved On - And Now Ritchie's Gone

-This was the alignment chosen by the Wabash, despite the fact that the Decatur & State Line Railway was graded, but never built, save for a few bridge piers in the river about five miles east.
+The line was chosen and completed by the Chicago & Strawn Railroad in 1880, despite the fact that the Decatur & State Line Railway was graded, but never built, save for a few bridge piers in the river about five miles east.

 Situated on the Kankakee River, this alignment caused numerous derailments as a result of the curvature of the road; as such, the Wabash straightened the tracks north of the river just after 1900.
 This was not without at least some controversy, as the Ritchie station thrived when "a lot of people came from Chicago to go to Wesley [a health spa] on the Kankakee" - according to Commissioner Sandy Vasko (Kankakee Daily Journal)

 |Ritchie may still be shown on maps, but nothing remains of the village, except for a building home to a motorcycle club.
 The original alignment abandoned c.1900 is in brown, the Strawn-Manhattan alignment abandoned in 1991 is in orange.
 Abandoned & Out of Service Railroad Lines Map.|

 This left Ritchie without rail service, which quickly hastened its demise, as in the early twentieth century, railroad service was an absolute necessity, and a lot of towns that were located beyond walking distance to a railroad would cease to exist, and Ritchie was no exception.

 The realignment was described in Railway Age in 1905 as follows, "Recently the Wabash reconstructed its line, shortening the distance between New Lenox and the Kankakee River and taking out the curve running into Ritchie.
 The road has established a new station called North Ritchie about two miles from the old town and on the new line and proposes to abandon the old right of way entirely."